 The youngest of the surgeons, had a generous and honest face.
-I interrogated him for the smallest flicker of doubt or shame that might intimate that I was not being given the whole story – there was none.
-He looked straight back in a friendly and supportive way, awaiting, respectfully and earnestly, for my reply as to weather the operation should go ahead.
+I interrogated him for the smallest flicker of doubt or shame that might indicate that I was not being given the whole story – there was none.
+He looked straight back in a friendly and supportive way, awaiting, respectfully and earnestly, for my reply as to whether the operation should go ahead.

 It was early morning of our third day of our stay at our Phoenix Arizona holiday apartment when 2 fire trucks and an ambulance turned up with all horns blaring and planted themselves between the palm trees and telephone poles that rose up the incline from the coroner of E. Cheryl Dr and N. 12th St. As I exited the apartment, a crowd had formed, but, possibly to their disappointment, the fire trucks had only come as part of a training exercise – there was, as yet, no fire here.
 Just me, a middle-aged man, In what American’s call a Henly T-Shirt (Buttons – no collar) and rugby shorts being lifted on a gurney (stretcher) into the back of an ambulance.

 Our travel insurance company had advised a call to 911 when 3 to 4 day flu like symptoms had given way to signs of an infection.
 My wife, a specialist nurse, was concerned about the potential for sepsis.